Using Retirement Assets for Kingdom Purposes

 - You can donate up to $100,000 per year without including the distribution in your gross income.

-- The distribution counts toward your annual required minimum distribution (RMD), when applicable.
-Note: RMDs have been suspended for 2020.
+- For those 72 and older, the distribution counts toward your annual required minimum distribution (RMD), when applicable.

 This giving opportunity benefits you and New Life at the same time.